c5n8/vue-promise-builder/README.md

 <h2 align="center">Vue Promise Builder</h2>

 <p align="center">
-  Renderless component that builds itself based on the latest snapshot of interaction with a Promise.
+  Component that builds itself based on the latest snapshot of interaction with a Promise.
 </p>

 #